miqqie/dsai_stylised_guide_to_data_analysis/README.md

 # 📊 Singapore Job Market: Data Cleaning Guide

 Welcome!
 This repository provides a beginner-friendly guide to data cleaning using real-world job market data from Singapore.
-In data science, we follow the principle of **"Garbage In, Garbage Out"**—if your data is messy, your insights will be wrong.
+In data analysis, we follow the principle of **"Garbage In, Garbage Out"**—if your data is messy, your insights will be wrong.
 This guide ensures your analysis is built on a clean, reliable foundation.

 ## 📖 Table of Contents
 1. [The Analytical Framework](#1-the-analytical-framework)